amis92/csharp-source-generators/README.md

   [#analyzers]: https://twitter.com/hashtag/analyzers?src=hashtag_click

 Reference local projects or embed NuGet packages to source generator assemblies [dotnet/roslyn#47517](https://github.com/dotnet/roslyn/discussions/47517#discussioncomment-64145):

 ⚠ Please be aware that this may result in crashes, when another generator or SDK component loads such an assembly with lower version.
 If you can, please avoid embedding additional DLLs/packages.

-⚠ Please be aware that this may result in crashes, when another generator or SDK component loads such an assembly with lower version.
-If you can, please avoid embedding additional DLLs/packages.